SOC 2 auditing

 Who are SOC 2 audits designed for?

-Many organizations offer a wide range of Cloud-based services and systems that include private financial and medical information.
 If your organization provides Cloud services, a SOC 2 audit report will go a long way to establishing trust with customers and stakeholders.
-A SOC 2 audit is often a prerequisite for service organizations to partner with or provide services to tier-one organisations in the supply chain.
+A SOC 2 audit is often a prerequisite for service organizations to partner with or provide services to tier-one organizations in the supply chain.

 Who can perform a SOC audit?